-The police force is undergoing significant change as those in the field continue to grapple with the many issues facing modern-day law enforcement.
-As a part of this evolution, police leadership styles are gradually changing, moving from the authoritative style that has largely dominated the field to a more inclusive approach that seeks to enable and empower rather than command.
+As a part of this evolution, police leadership styles are also gradually changing, moving from the authoritative style that has largely dominated the field to a more inclusive approach that seeks to enable and empower rather than simply command.

-Today, many departments are beginning to recognize the benefits of an inclusive, servant-leadership approach, distancing themselves from the more militaristic authoritative approach they have relied on for so long.
+Today, many departments are beginning to recognize the benefits of a more inclusive, transformational approach, rather than relying solely on the more militaristic, authoritative approach that has characterized police work for so long.

 Police Leadership Styles

 Authoritative leadership is strictly rules-based with a preference for order and a sometimes military-like approach.
 In such organizations, the leader exerts full control over the team and subordinates are expected to simply follow and obey, not to offer feedback or contribute ideas.
 Most military and police forces have “historically followed a very authoritative model,” said former U.S. Marine Lt.
 Col. Ryan Sheehy, an adjunct professor in University of San Diego’s online master’s degree in Law Enforcement and Public Safety Leadership.

 Transactional leadership is much like authoritative leadership except that it relies on a rewards-based system to motivate subordinates.
 According to this system, rewards or punishments are handed out based on a subordinate’s performance and adherence to the rules.
 The theory is that individual officers will conform to the rules and vision of the leader — influenced by the fear of discipline for poor performance versus the anticipation of positive reinforcement for a job well done.

 Transformational Police Leadership